This whole following your interests thing has almost become a buzz phrase.

 Sometimes, that what else is out there is our family.

-What happens when we end up as people in a family who share the same address but live such separate lives of what each person wants to do that we don’t look any different than the families we were trying to distinguish ourselves from?
+What happens when we end up as people in a family who share the same address but live such separate lives based in what each person wants to do that we don’t look any different than the families we were trying to distinguish ourselves from?

 If I’m honest with you, I will admit we’ve occasionally been there.
 Done that.
 It’s ugly.

 Following your interests: tunnel vision